mrakgr/PIM-Programming-In-Spiral-UPMEM-Demo/README.md

     0
 ```

 In the previous example, with the regular arrays, I only demonstrated the `add2` kernel rather than generic map functionality.
 Because only primitive arrays can be sent over the language boundaries, it would have been hard to make a generic map.
 But this one is very good.
-Since `run` is identical how it was in the previous example, I'll skip it over.
+Since `run` is identical to how it was in the previous example, I'll skip it over.
 You can check out the details of `utils_read.spir` yourself if you want.
 What I'll cover here is how inverse arrays are actually implemented.

 ```sl
     inl buf_in = create block_size